tristantheguy/ai_assistant/README.md

 Google Voice.
 It defaults to running Chrome in headless mode.
 Set the environment variable `HEADLESS=0` to open a visible browser window so you can complete login or any verification steps.

+`SystemMonitor` uses pytesseract for OCR.
+If the `tesseract` executable isn't found automatically, set the environment variable `TESSERACT_CMD` to its full path.

+## License

+This project is licensed under the terms of the [MIT License](LICENSE).